MicrosoftDocs/dynamics365smb-docs/business-central/faq-suggest-number-series-with-copilot.md

 * Create new number series

    Use natural language to effortlessly set up new number series.
-Provide examples or masks to define how you envision your set up, and have Copilot draft suggestions for you to build upon.
+Provide examples or masks to define how you envision your setup, and have Copilot draft suggestions for you to build upon.

 * Modify existing number series